UK advises limiting AstraZeneca in under-30s amid clot worry

 “We can’t afford not to use this vaccine if we are going to end the pandemic,” he said.

-In some countries, authorities have already noted hesitance toward the AstraZeneca shot.
+In some countries, authorities have already noted hesitancy toward the AstraZeneca shot.

 “People come and they are reluctant to take the AstraZeneca vaccine, they ask us if we also use anything else,” said Florentina Nastase, a doctor and coordinator at a vaccination center in Bucharest, Romania.
-“There were cases in which people (scheduled for the AstraZeneca) didn’t show up, there were cases when people came to the center and saw that we use only AstraZeneca and refused (to be inoculated).”
+“There were cases in which people didn’t show up, there were cases when people came to the center and saw that we use only AstraZeneca and refused (to be inoculated).”

 The latest suspension of AstraZeneca came in Spain's Castilla y León region, where health chief Verónica Casado said Wednesday that “the principle of prudence” drove her to put a temporary hold on the vaccine that she still backed as being both effective and necessary.